megamays08/Meeting-Schedule-Helper/README.md

 - **Calendar layer** — `parseCalendarCSV()` turns uploaded CSV text into a `SEMESTERS` object (span, cutoff, no-go dates, soft windows) keyed by semester name. `isHardBlackout()`, `hardFlagLabel()`, `cutoffFlagLabel()`, and `softFlagLabel()` answer "is this date okay, and why/why not."
 - **Generation logic** — `generateSeriesDates()` walks day-by-day from a series' start date to the semester cutoff, first trying the primary day pattern alone, then folding in the fallback day only if needed to hit the target count.
-- **State** — a simple in-memory `state` object holding all series (name, semester, pattern, generated dates, per-meeting overrides), persisted to `window.storage` after every change.
+- **State** — a simple in-memory `state` object holding all series (name, semester, pattern, generated dates, per-meeting overrides), persisted to `localStorage` after every change.
 - **Rendering** — plain DOM string templating (`innerHTML` + event listener re-binding) for the three tabs: Build a Series, Review & Export, Calendar Data.
 - **Export** — `exportCSV()` / `exportICS()` build the file contents directly from `state` and trigger a browser download.